thephpleague/glide/docs/0.3/config/secure-images.md

 ## Configuration

-Start by configuring the Glide server to validate each request before you ouput the image.
+Start by configuring the Glide server to validate each request before you output the image.
 In the event that the validation fails, Glide will throw an `SignatureException` exception.

 ~~~ php
 <?php